 In general, if we we will be in moving vehicles, we do our best to bring our travel carseats along for all of the reasons stated above.
 This includes renting a car or hiring a driver.
 Of course, when road tripping in our own car, we take along our everyday child restraints.
 When traveling further afield, we use the options listed above.

-Similarly, when traveling around Asia, we never attempted to use carseats in tuk tuks or the like.
-It just wouldn’t have worked and didn’t make sense to try.
 Of course, it’s not a perfect system.
 But for us, we wanted to immerse ourselves as much as possible in the ways of life in those countries.
 Because we generally were moving fairly slowly and because it was such a ubiquitous mode of transportation, we personally opted to participate.
-Every parent needs to decide his or her own level of risk tolerance, and this fell within ours.
+You’ll have to decide on your own what feels comfortable in terms of travel risk tolerance!

 Finally, we do not use carseats for travel on buses, trains, or other large vehicles.
 These tend to have a great deal more protection, and child restraints generally aren’t required when riding them.
 We will occasionally still bring a carseat for travel if we have a baby or toddler that needs to sleep or will be more comfortable when restrained, as this gives us somewhere to set the baby down.